lijinshang/EasyModbus/README.md

 ***************************************************************************************

 EasyModbus development team:
-I don't know how to use the GitHub website.
 I am very optimistic about the easymodbus control.
 If the easymodbus developer notices this code, please contact me and I want to join.

-李锦上lijinshang@126.com
+lijinshang@126.com